-7 Homegrown Brands Offering Six-Yards Of Gracefulness AKA Gorgeous Sarees
+7 Fantastic Homegrown Brands To Scour For Their Range Of Gorgeous Sarees

 Disclaimer: Bearing in mind the current health crisis befalling the city and the world at large, we're tweaking our content policy and recommendations.
 Stay positive, keep hygiene levels up and don't fall prey to panic and misinformation.

-Sarees - a traditional piece of clothing that has been embraced since ancient times and honestly, we’re not getting over it anytime soon as well.
+Sarees are a traditional piece of clothing that has been embraced since ancient times and honestly, we’re not getting over it anytime soon either.
 Sure, lehengas and shararas look absolutely gorgeous, but then, can they ever come close to the elegance of sarees?!
-Oh yes, we’re a huge fan of these and we know a lot of you are as well, so that is why we’re gonna tell you about a few Indian brands who have won our hearts with their beautiful collection of sarees and we can’t wait for you to check it out too!
+The answer is a resounding no!
+So yes, we’re huge fans of this and we know a lot of you are as well, so that is why we’re gonna tell you about 7 Indian brands that have won our hearts with their beautiful collection of sarees and we can’t wait for you to check it out as well!

 Suta was founded by two sisters, Sujata and Tanya who are spreading their love and passion for Indian weaves and tradition through their sarees and blouse collection.
 From the hand-woven Kantha collection to the comfy cotton ones straight from West Bengal, Suta’s lovely sarees are perfect for every occasion.